Hidencod/MakeIt3D-docs/MakeIt3D/docs/aces/actions.md

     category: "visibility",
     description: "Set whether a 3D object is visible or not.",
     parameters: [
-      { name: "Object ID", description: "The ID of the object to set visibility" }, { name: "Visible", description: "Whether the object should be visible or not" }, { name: "Visible (Numeric)", description: "Whether the object should be visible (1) or not (0).
+      { name: "Object", description: "The placeholder of the object to set visibility" }, { name: "Visible", description: "Whether the object should be visible or not" }, { name: "Visible (Numeric)", description: "Whether the object should be visible (1) or not (0).
 Default is -1.
 Note: If set to -1, it will not override the visible checkbox above." }
     ],